radixdlt/radixdlt-scrypto/examples/core/hello-world/README.md

     .initial_supply_fungible(1000);
 ```

-Once created, the resource is held in transient container `my_bucket`.
-To permanently store the created resource, we need to put it into a `Vault` like in the example:
+Once created, the 1000 resource-based `HelloToken` tokens are held in transient container `my_bucket`.
+To permanently store the created resources, we need to put them into a `Vault` like this:
 ```rust
 let vault: Vault = Vault::with_bucket(my_bucket);
 ```